Battle of the Forms Explained (Using a Few Short Words)

 UCC 2-207 ensures (usually) that there is a contract once the documents are exchanged

 Section 2-207 overrules the mirror image rule and the last shot rule.
 If the parties exchange writings demonstrating that they intend to enter into a contract, differences in standard terms won’t prevent the formation of a contract.
-The second writing, therefore, acts as an acceptance, rather than as a counter offer, even when it contains different terms.
+The second writing, therefore, acts as an acceptance, rather than as a counteroffer, even when it contains additional or different terms.
+(Note, however, that this result can be overridden if the second writing conditions acceptance on assent to additional or different terms contained in the second writing.)
 This solves the problem of the unfairness that often results from the last shot rule and it solves the problem of reneging.
 Unfortunately, it also opens up a huge can of worms, because a contract is formed, but neither document controls in all respects.
 So how do you know what the terms of the contract are?

 Additional and different terms in the acceptance might be worked into the contract